speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 *Arrow shows the direct of sending replicas in real-time (from e24cloud cluster to Scaleway)*

 ## A bit about JustinDB
-[JustinDB][justindb] is a distributed NoSQL key-value database.
+[JustinDB][justindb] is a distributed NoSQL eventaully-consistent key-value database.
 It's written entirely in **Scala** (both object oriented and functional programming language with strong static type system) but what actually allows db to breathe is **Akka** (implementation of **Actor Model** on top of JVM).
 If you would like to know more about making the decision about tooling read this post: [JustinDB - why Scala and Akka?][why-scala-akka].

 Every single data is identifiable by using **immutable keys**.
 Based on them and modified version of **Consistent Hashing** algorithm all requests (write/read) are partitioned (read as redistributed) between cluster nodes.
 Such cluster is a typical P2P system (nodes communicate each other constantly to know the current state of the cluster).
 All nodes are equal (they do the same job/has same role) - we have masterless environment to cooperate with.